deanwampler/spark-scala-tutorial/tutorial/README.md

 [SparkStreaming8.scala](#code/src/main/scala/sparkworkshop/SparkStreaming8.scala)

 The streaming capability is relatively new and this exercise uses it to construct a simple "word count" server.
-The example has two running modes.
-The default mode just reads the contents of a file (the KJV Bible file, by default).
+The example has two running configurations.
+The default configuration just reads the contents of a file (the KJV Bible file, by default).
 That works best in Activator using the "run" command.
 The other mode ingests "events" over a socket.
 In either case, the data is captured in 1-second intervals (called *batches*) and word count it performed on the data in the batch.

 Let's start with the mode that just reads a file.
 In Activator, run `SparkStreaming8` as we've done for the other exercises.
-It will read the KJV Bible text file, then terminate after 5 seconds, because otherwise the app will run forever, waiting for a changed text file to appear!
+It will read the KJV Bible text file, then terminate after 20 seconds, because otherwise the app will run forever, waiting for a changed text file to appear!

 If you look in the local `output` directory, you'll see many subdirectories of the form `output/kjv-wc-streaming-<timestamp>.out/`, where the timestamp will be milliseconds that increment by 1000 at a time.
 In Spark Streaming, each batch (time interval of events) is written to a new, timestamped directory when output methods are called.
 The `--out` argument to the program is used as the directory name prefix.
 Most of the `part-0000N` files (you'll probably see two per directory) will be empty, because most or all of the KJV input is handled in the first batch. `SparkStreaming8` automatically terminates after a few seconds, so it doesn't run forever, even when the input is exhausted!